L00P3R93/ruBot/README.md

 Optionally use the provided text files to create tweets or generate madlibs using links provided in *madlibs.py*

 ## Bot Directory
-This directory contains files that are able to follow everyone who follows you, favorite and retweet every tweet with certain keywords
+This directory contains files that are able to follow everyone who follows you, favorite and retweet every tweet with certain keywords and also reply every tweet you're currently mentioned.